Incarceration of children in the Philippines: Indiscriminate 'rescue' operations

-In response to widespread criticism of the government's often violent and harmful clean-up exercises, government officials in Metro Manila committed to a new initiative of 'rescuing' abused, neglected and exploited street children, placing them in shelters where they were said to be provided with food, medical care, education and protection.
-However, a 2009 report jointly published by Bahay Tuluyan and UNICEF reported that most ‘rescued’ street children comment that not only were they taken involuntarily and with violence, the conditions in the shelters to which they are taken are extremely poor.
+In response to widespread criticism of the government's often violent and harmful clean-up exercises, government officials in Metro Manila committed to a new initiative of 'rescuing' abused, neglected, and exploited street children, placing them in shelters where they were said to be provided with food, medical care, education, and protection.
+However, a 2009 report jointly published by Bahay Tuluyan and UNICEF reported that most 'rescued' street children were not only taken involuntarily and with violence, the conditions in the shelters to which they are taken are extremely poor.

 Charities

 A number of charities are active in helping children in jail in the Philippines.

-Preda Foundation visits the jails on a regular basis and hands out food and medicines.
+Preda Foundation visits jails on a regular basis and hands out food and medicines.

 Jubilee have been active in gathering evidence and gave testimony to the Congressional Human Rights Caucus on the subject of children in prison in the Philippines.

 Kids Go Free was formed to advocate for children in conflict with the law.
 Based on research in the Philippines the group is concerned with the situation of children in jail worldwide.

 Documentaries

-UNICEF film about children in jail wins director award in international festival.
+UNICEF film Bunso about children in jail won a director award for Ditsi Carolino at the 2005 One World documentary films festival in Prague, Czech Republic.